-We deliver Citizenship and RE lessons in local high schools plus occasional assemblies as well as working in local primary schools.
+We have delivered Citizenship and RE lessons in local high schools plus occasional assemblies as well as working in local primary schools.

-Quote from Pete Askew, schools-work lead for OCC: “It is a privilege to play a part in the life of local schools.
+Quote from Pete Askew, former schools-work lead for OCC: “It is a privilege to play a part in the life of local schools.
 The Q&A sessions with teenagers are always a great challenge because we never know what we’re going to be asked (Heaven, the Illuminati, drugs, miracles etc).
 We have been able to share some of our life experiences as well as Christian perspectives on various issues, and we have developed a specialism in drugs education, creating an online follow-up resource – www.theliesandlows.com – which includes video interviews with recovering addicts who we know and which has over 4,000 hits from all over the world in less than 2 years.”

 For more information, please contact our office on 0161 371 5044.

 - Monday - Friday 10am - 4:30pm

 We sell clothes, toys, books, bedding, electricals, bric-a-brac and small furniture.
 We welcome donations within opening hours.
 If in doubt, please rung ahead to avoid disappointment.
 All the money raised goes to support our work in East Manchester.